pat-schmitt/goodbye_glaciers/_pages/methods.md

 ### Deglaciation year definition

-The **deglaciation year** is defined as the point when less than 10% of a glacier's 2020 volume is expected to remain.
+The **deglaciation year** is defined as the point when less than 10% of a glacier's 2020 volume or when less than 0.01 km³ is expected to remain .
 While small ice patches might persist beyond this year, the landscape will be very different compared to the current one.
 This 10%-threshold is considered appropriate for the Alps.
+We use two threshold options to allow to give deglaciation years for both relatively large glaciers and already now very small glaciers.

 It is important to note that positive feedback mechanisms, such as localized warming due to glacier retreat, are not accounted for in large-scale glacier models.

-##### 10% vs 5% threshold differences
+##### Threshold definition differences
+We find that the "deglaciation year" is, on median, 9 years earlier in the Alps when using the two thresholds (<10% or <0.01 km³) compared to just using <10%.
+On the maximum, it can be up to 73 years earlier or mean that a deglaciation year can be found while it is not found under just the 90% threshold.

 Changing the deglaciation year definition from a 10% threshold to a 5% threshold results in deglaciation years that are, on median, four years later, but the deglaciation year can be up to 34 years later.
 The deglaciation year can be as much as 34 years later.
 For approximately 40 glaciers, the remaining glacier mass in 2100 is between 5% and 10%, meaning no deglaciation year is recorded under the 5% threshold.

 ### Likely range